RANDSUM/randsum-ts/README.md

 [_why's poigniant guide to ruby](https://poignant.guide/) - _why not?

-## Contributing

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D

 ## Why did you make this?

+---

 Sometime around 2012, I decided I wanted to learn to program.
-I was living at my friends apartment rent-free, and I was using a banged up laptop.
-I had installed ruby, set to make a dice roller as an easy first project.
+I had installed ruby on the best laptop six-hundred dollars could buy, set to make a dice roller as an easy first project.

 I spent an easy 30 minutes trying to figure out how to make `rand(n)` return `1-n` instead of `0-(n-1)`.